opendatacube/datacube-core/docs/architecture/data_loading.rst

 allows for greatest variety of storage regimes

 -  bands/time slices split across multiple files
--  bands stored in one fil, one file per time slice
+-  bands stored in one file, one file per time slice
 -  stacked files that store multiple time slices and all the bands

 On the other hand this way of partitioning code leads to less than